amcginlay/eks-demos/doc/11-prepare-upgraded-image/README.md

 # Prepare Upgraded Image

 Rapid, iterative code changes are commonplace in cloud native software deployments and Kubernetes copes well with these demands.
-You will now make a small change to your code and redeploy your app using `kubectl`.
+You will now make a small change to your code, build a new container and push this image to ECR.

 Version 2.0 of your app provides support for the use of a **backend** app which will be introduced in a later chapter.